Collision Repair and Auto Body Repair FAQs

 Q: Comprehensive vs. Collision Car Insurance: What is the difference?

 A: Comprehensive insurance coverage applies when your car does not actually collide with another vehicle or object, but instead suffers damage caused by a fire, natural disaster, animals, falling objects, theft, or vandalism.
 Collision insurance covers damage that occurs as a result of a collision with another vehicle or object, whether the accident is your fault or not.

 Q: I don’t have rental car coverage on my policy.
 What should I do?

 A: We often have rental vehicles at our disposal for very reasonable rates.
 Please ask us to reserve one for you when you schedule your collision repair.

 Q: How long will my vehicle repairs take?

 A: A service advisor will provide an estimate of the time it will take to complete the repairs to your vehicle.
 The amount of time will depend on multiple factors, including the extent of the damage and the availability of replacement parts.
 Be sure to check with your advisor in regard to the specifics of your vehicle.

 Q: What forms of payment do you accept?

-A: We accept all major credit cards, which is the most convenient option for pay for the repairs to your vehicle.
+A: We accept all major credit cards for the repairs to your vehicle.
 We also accept cash, as well as personal checks.